 There are several different types of visual processing skills needed for both academic and daily success.
 Those skills include:

-o Treatment Example Activity: Attribute blocks: We have blocks of differing shapes, sizes, thickness, and color.
+- Treatment Example Activity: Attribute blocks: We have blocks of different shapes, sizes, thickness, and color.
 We work with the patient on being able to quickly recognize all of the differences and similarities.

-o Treatment Example Activity: We use blocks of differing shapes and colors and arrange them to form a design.
+- Treatment Example Activity: We use blocks of differing shapes and colors and arrange them to form a design.
 The patient has as much time as they need to memorize this design.
-It is then covered up and they have to recreate it from memory.
+It is then covered up, and they have to recreate it from memory.

-§ In order to ensure they are using their visual memory as opposed to auditory, we sometimes have them listen to music or sing the alphabet while they are memorizing.
+To ensure a child is using their visual memory as opposed to auditory, we sometimes have them listen to music or sing the alphabet while they are memorizing.

 Spatial Relations: the ability to be aware of oneself in space.
 An organized knowledge of objects in relation to oneself in that given space (even when there is a change of position).